$0.00 – $6.00

 - This exercise presents the opportunity to use a careful analysis of the interests of the parties to craft an agreement to solve a dispute.

 - This exercise illustrates the danger of single-issue bargaining.
-Should participants limit the negotiation to a monetary dispute, Ron and George will be locked in a contest of wills.
+Should participants limit the negotiation to a monetary dispute, Chris and Terry will be locked in a contest of wills.
 Hard bargaining may well emerge, resulting in a situation in which one party’s gain means a corresponding loss to the other party.

 - Good negotiators put the distributive issues in this case in perspective and reduce their importance by dovetailing interests with creative options that expand the pie.
 This case has an enormous potential range of such creative options.